tearust/tapp-tutor/README.md

 - The user generates a user action in the front-end.
 The Javascript web client catches the user action, generates a web request, and sends it to the backend.
 - The back-end receives the web request and runs the Tea Party back-end code (we call it the back-end actor) to handle anything that does not need the state machine (traditionally, this is referred to as a database).
 But when it needs to query or update a state in the state machine, it will need to genreate a request to the state machine tier.
 These can be broken down into [[queries]] (will not change the state) and [[commands]] (potentially could change the state).
 Command is usually called [[txn]] in blockchain industry.
 - The queries and commands are handled by the state machine replications.
 For queries, it will look up the local state and send the result back.
 For commands, as one of the replications, it should not modify on its own.
 Instead, it generates a txn and puts it in a global queue that we call the [[conveyor]].
-The replicas run a Proof of Time consensus to guarantee that all state machines in all replicas get the same order of txns.
+The replicas run a Proof of Time consensus to guarantee that all state machines in all replicas get the same [[order_of_txns]].
 This ensures that their state can always be kept identical after executing the command.
 This is the same methodology as is typically used by a distributed database system.

 # Storage
 There are three types of storage options for different use cases.
-- OrbitDb: Use to large blob storage based on IPFS.
+- [[OrbitDb]]: Use to large blob storage based on IPFS.
 It is running on [[hosting_CML]]
-- State: Usually used to store account balance.
+- [[state|State]]: Usually used to store account balance.
 It is inside [[State_Machine]]
-- GlueSQL: A distributed SQL server instances.
+- [[GlueSQL]]: A distributed SQL server instances.
 It is inside [[State_Machine]]

 Comparison between three storage options